-When you are reading your NTFS drive on macOS or Mac OS X, you may want to share files between hard drive of macOS or Mac OS X and your NTFS drive.
-However, attempting to drag a file into a NTFS drive on macOS or Mac OS X will only result in your mouse cursor turning into an error sign.
+When you are reading your NTFS drive on Mac OS X, you may want to share files between Mac and Windows PC.
+However, attempting to drag a file into an NTFS drive on Mac OS X will only result in your mouse cursor turning into an error sign.
 That can cause a lot of problems to file management.

-iBoysoft Drive Manager is a professional tool for Mac that can mount your NTFS drive in macOS or Mac OS X as a regular drive with read-write mode, which enables you to read and write NTFS drive in macOS or Mac OS X.
+iBoysoft Drive Manager is a professional tool for Mac that mounts your NTFS drive in Mac OS X and macOS as a regular drive with read-write mode, and enables you to read and write NTFS drive in Mac OS X and macOS.

 It is fully compatible with macOS Mojave 10.14, High Sierra 10.13, 10.12 (Sierra) and Mac OS X 10.11 (El Capitan), 10.10 (Yosemite), 10.9 (Mavericks), 10.8 (Mountain Lion), 10.7 (Lion).

 It's wrapped in an intuitive interface and has simple options, making it accessible to all types of users, even those without prior experience in NTFS for macOS or Mac OS X software.
 After installing and launching iBoysoft Drive Manager and connecting your NTFS drive to Mac, it will automatically and safely mount your NTFS drive in macOS or Mac OS X as a regular drive with read-write mode.
 And you can manage your NTFS drive fast and intuitively from the menu bar.